-Having worked in HR and management in the private sector, Katy Rand brings hands-on experience to her practice.
+Having worked in human resources and management in the private sector, Katy Rand brings hands-on experience to her practice.
 Her client work primarily involves employment law, with a focus on discrimination, harassment, retaliation, and wage/hour issues.
-Katy counsels employers on a wide range of compliance and employee relations issues.
-She also has an active litigation practice, advocating on behalf of employers in state and federal court, as well as before administrative agencies such as the Maine Human Rights Commission.

 - Received the University of Maine School of Law Faculty Scholastic Achievement Award for the highest grade point average over three years of study

 - Recognized by Chambers USA for Labor and Employment Law

 - Named "Lawyer of the Year" for Employment Law - Management by The Best Lawyers in America® (2019 and 2023)

 - Recognized by The Best Lawyers in America® for Employment Law - Management and Litigation - Labor and Employment (2015-present)

 - Maine Celebrates 40 Years of Anti-Discrimination Law: A Conversation with Maine Human Rights Commission Executive Director Patricia Ryan, 26 Me.
 Bar.
 J. 77 (2011)

 - "Spyer" Beware: The Pitfalls of Using Social Networking Sites to Research Employees, 25 Me.
 Bar.
 J. 204 (2010)

 - Employment At Will in Maine: RIP?, 22 Me.
 Bar J. 105 (2007)

 - Taking Care of Business and Protecting Maine's Employees: Supervisor Liability for Employment Discrimination under the Maine Human Rights Act, 55 Me.
 L.Rev.
 428 (2003)